m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 1. AS1 advertises the prefix 10.10.0.0/16.
 2. AS2 and AS3 receive and propagate legitimately the path for the prefix.
 3. At AS4, the attacker compromises the update for the path by changing it to 4,1 and propagates it to the neighbors AS3, AS2, and AS5.
 Therefore it claims that it has direct link to AS1 so that others believe the new false path.
 4. AS5 receives the false path (4,1) “believes” the new false path and it adopts it.
-But the rest of the ASes don’t adopt the new path because they either have an shorter path already or an equally long path to AS1 for the same prefix.
+But the rest of the ASes don't adopt the new path because they either have an shorter path already or an equally long path to AS1 for the same prefix.
    The key observation here is that the attacker does not need not to announce a new prefix, but rather it manipulates an advertisement before propagating it.

 ![](https://assets.omscs.io/notes/0201.png)